Skip to content

 Wholesale electricity prices

 In addition to the development of household electricity prices, that of wholesale prices is also of interest.
 The following figure shows the distribution of hourly wholesale prices for one megawatt hour (MWh) of electricity in the market area of Germany based on data from the Federal Network Agency.
 Until 2018, Germany, Austria and Luxembourg shared one market area for electricity; since 01.10.2018, Austria forms its own market area, while Luxembourg remains in a market area with Germany.
-Data for the current year (*) are always updated at the end of the month.
+Data for the current year (*) are always updated weekly.

 Wholesale prices rose to unprecedented highs in the context of the energy price crisis in 2022.
 In addition to generation shortfalls in hydroelectric power in Europe and nuclear power in France, this was mainly due to a sharp rise in natural gas prices.
 These had a direct impact on electricity prices, as natural gas power plants set the price in many hours.
 The average price was just over 30 euros/MWh from 2015 to 2020; it rose to almost 100 euros/MWh in 2021 and to 235 euros/MWh in 2022.
 Hourly maximum prices and the price spread between individual hours have also risen sharply.
 After reaching a peak in late summer 2022, prices have since fallen again significantly.
 However, they are still about three times higher in the current year than during pre-crisis levels.
 In 2023, in a single hour, there was also an extreme negative price equal to the negative day-ahead price limit of -500 euros/MWh (zoom out by double-clicking on the figure).